Inchiquin

 Inchiquin (Inse Uí Chuinn) is a barony in County Clare, Ireland.
 This geographical unit of land is one of 11 baronies in the county.
 Its chief town is Corofin.
 It is administered by Clare County Council.
+This barony is identical to the Uí Fhearmaic Túath ruled by the O'Deas, Quins and Griffins.

 Legal context

 Baronies were created after the Norman invasion of Ireland as divisions of counties and were used the administration of justice and the raising of revenue.
 Although baronies continue to be officially defined units, they have been administratively obsolete since 1898.
 However, they continue to be used in land registration and in specification, such as in planning permissions.
-In many cases, a barony corresponds to an earlier Gaelic tuath that had submitted to the Crown.